 Slip Stitch (SS) – Insert hook into next chain/stitch and yarn over.
 Pull through chain/stitch and continue to pull through the loop on your hook.

-Double Crochet (DC) – YO and insert hook into next chain/stitch and pull up a loop.
+Half Double Crochet (HDC) – YO and insert hook into next chain/stitch and pull up a loop.
 YO and pull through all loops on hook.

 Double Crochet 2 Together (DC2Tog) – Yarn over hook, insert hook in stitch, pull up a loop, making 3 loops on the hook.
 Yarn over hook, pull through 2 loops.
 YO hook insert in next st, pull up a loop, now leaving 4 loops on hook.
 YO, pull through 2 loops, YO pull through last 3 loops.